-Due to resource limitations, the Work Group included only systematic reviews and meta-analyses of RCTs or controlled clinical trials published from 2001-2011.
-Detailed inclusion/exclusion criteria are available in the Lifestyle Full Work Group Report Supplement.
+Because of resource limitations, the Work Group included only systematic reviews and meta-analyses of RCTs or controlled clinical trials published from 2001 through 2011.
+Detailed inclusion/exclusion criteria are available in the Full Work Group Report supplement.

 5.3.
 Literature Search Yield